FESTIVAL EVENTS 2014 Updates Are Here!

 August 17th, at 7:30 a.m.
 Race coordinators, Mandy

 Rindhage and Debi Allen, continue to make improvements to this popular event and say the 5k/8k format first introduced in 2010 has brought increased participation.
 Back again for a third year is our "Kid's Fun Run" which will take place immediately after the 5k/8k awards ceremony.
 Kids of all ages are encouraged to join us at the football field to run the track.
+While you're there, why not check out the Road Race Expo which returns after a two-year hiatus.
 For more information on any race or to sign up, click here: 5k/8k Run & Walk.

 Down and Dirty with the Blueberry Mud Bog